Gindely/winequalityprediction/README.md

 * pH and citric acidity
 * denisty and alcohol <br />

-3. *Feature Selection and Feature Engineering:* In order to access which features to use for the linear regression model, I reviewed the p-values for each feature in order to determine with features showed staistical significance.
+3. *Feature Selection and Feature Engineering:* In order to access which features to use for the linear regression model, I reviewed the p-values for each feature in order to determine with features showed statistical significance.
 I applied backward elimination in order to select the best features for the model.
 The variance inflation factor shows that mulicollinearity does not exist in the model selected.
 For the random forest model, I applied binning to quality.
 Wines of quality 3-4 were considered as low, 5-6 were considered medium, and 7-8 were considered high quality. <br>
 ![Selfeatures](./img/selfeatures.png) ![Vif](./img/vif.png) <br />

 4. *Model Building and Evaluation:* Established a baseline model and developed two additional models to see if I could improve upon the baseline.
 For each model a train-test split of 70%-30% was used.
 Each models were then fitted. <br />